-In the English Department we believe that an important aspect of our role is to develop every student’s sense of self-worth whilst respecting all members of society and their beliefs.
+In the English Department we believe that an important aspect of our role is to develop every student’s sense of self-worth and to promote the importance of understanding and respecting all members of society, their personal experiences, and their beliefs.
 We promote a love and a respect of language and literature across all year groups to ensure students’ lives are enriched through a diverse and varied study of texts.

 Our work as a department aims to provide students with the requisite skills to develop a voice in society that is unique, clear, reflective and respectful of others in both the written and the spoken word.